 There are two distinct species of African elephant: the savannah elephant (Loxodonta africana) and the forest elephant (Loxodonta cyclotis).
 The savannah elephant is found in central and eastern Africa south of the Sahara, living in varied habitat including marsh, savannah, woodlands, and semi-desert.

-All five elephants at The Maryland Zoo are African elephants of the savannah type.
+All four elephants at The Maryland Zoo are African elephants of the savannah type.
 In March 2007, the Zoo celebrated the first elephant birth in its 132-year history.
-“Samson,” a male calf, was born to “Felix,” one of 3 adult females in the Zoo’s herd.
-The others are “Dolly” and “Anna,” and “Tuffy” is the adult bull.
+“Samson,” a male calf, was born to “Felix,” one of 2 adult females in the Zoo’s herd.
+The other is “Anna,” and “Tuffy” is the adult bull.
 You can see the elephants on exhibit in the Zoo’s African Journey area.